EricssonResearch/dnt/doc/inispec.md

 List of interfaces where we can send/receive packets.
 The keys of the items are the names of the interfaces, actions refer to interfaces by their names, and not by the hardware interface names.
 The values of the items are in the form of `iftype parameter=value [parameter=value]`.
 The *iftype* is mandatory.
 The valid parameters depend on the *iftype* of the interface.
 The currently supported interface types with their parameters are the following (parameters without a default value are mandatory):

-* `eth` raw Ethernet interface intended to be a TSN UNI and NNI, valid parameters:
+* `eth` Ethernet-level send/receive interface intended to be a TSN UNI or NNI, valid parameters:
     * `iface` the name of the hardware interface
-* `ip` outgoing UNI for IP-over-DetNet (cannot receive packets), valid parameters:
+* `ip` IP-level send/receive interface intended to be a DetNet UNI, valid parameters:
     * `iface` the name of the hardware interface
 * `udp-in` receiving end of an UDP tunnel (intended for PseudoWire), cannot send packets, valid parameters:
     * `iface` the name of the hardware interface
     * `port` the UDP port to listen on (default: 6635)
     * `ipv` the IP version, can be 4 or 6 (default: 4)
-    * `senders` optional list of nodes that send to this udp-in, they will be notified about ip address changes on the receiving interface; must specify the ip:port of the OAM return interface and the name of the udp-out interface on those nodes (format: `ipv4,udpoutname,ipv4:port,udpoutname,ipv6,udpoutname,[ipv6]:port,udpoutname`)
+    * `senders` used by the Dynamic IP feature (optional); a list of udp-out interfaces that send to this udp-in, the listed nodes will be notified about ip address changes on the receiving interface; must specify the `ip:port` of the OAM return interface (default `port` is 6634) and the name of the udp-out interface on those nodes (format: `ipv4,udpoutname,ipv4:port,udpoutname,ipv6,udpoutname,[ipv6]:port,udpoutname`)
 * `udp-out` sending end of an UDP tunnel (intended for PseudoWire), cannot receive packets, valid parameters:
     * `iface` the name of the hardware interface
     * `srcport` the UDP source port of the sent packets (default: let Linux choose)
     * `dstport` the UDP port to send to (default: 6635)
     * `dstip` the IP address to send to, `ipv4` and `ipv6` mean the address will be specified later (can't send until a valid destination is set, see `senders` parameter on udp-in)
     * `prio` the IPv4 TOS or IPv6 Traffic Class for the sent packets (default: 0)
-* `internal` a virtual interface within R2DTWO, useful for stream re-classification in decapsulating scenarios, no parameters
+* `internal` a virtual interface within R2DTWO that can send and receive packets, useful for stream re-classification in decapsulating scenarios, no parameters
-* `oam` receives OAM reply messages out-of-band, can have multiple, default one is the first one in alphabetic order
+* `oam` receives OAM reply messages out-of-band, can have any number of these, the default one is the first one in alphabetic order
     * `ip` return address to listen on (required)
     * `port` return port (default: 6634)
 * `oam_cmd` OAM command interface, can have only one, use `telnet` to connect to it, use the `help` command